Skip to main content

 6. Make one change at a time

-8. Start a new chat session for each task
+8. Start a new chat session for new tasks

-Use the + button at the top of the chat panel to create a new session whenever you move on to a different task.
-Woz will still have full context of everything you built in previous sessions, so nothing gets lost.
-Keeping sessions separate makes it easier to track what changed and avoid conflicting instructions.
+Use the + button at the top of the chat panel to create a new session when you begin a different task.
+Woz still remembers the context of your project, but separating sessions helps keep instructions organized.

-9. Test your app as a real user would
+9. Test your app like a real user

-Visit withwoz.com to get started, or reach out to the support team with any questions.
+Visit withwoz.com to start building your app, or reach out to the Woz support team if you need help.